Nilgai: Distribution and habitat

-The nilgai is endemic to the Indian subcontinent: major populations occur in India, Nepal and Pakistan.
-It was thought to be extinct in Bangladesh but recent reports suggest otherwise.
-Significant numbers occur in the Terai lowlands in the foothills of the Himalayas; the antelope is abundant across northern India.
+The nilgai is endemic to the Indian subcontinent: major populations occur in India and Nepal; and in Pakistan in border areas.

+Significant numbers occur in the Terai lowlands in the foothills of the Himalayas; it is abundant across northern India.
 It prefers areas with short bushes and scattered trees in scrub forests and grassy plains.
 They are common in agricultural lands, but hardly occur in dense woods.
 In southern Texas, it roams in the prairies, scrub forests and oak forests.
 It is a generalist animal—it can adapt to a variety of habitats.
 Though sedentary and less dependent on water, nilgai may desert their territories if all water sources in and around it dry up.
 Territories in Texas are 0.6 to 8.1 sqkm large.

+The Indian population was estimated at one million in 2001.

+The population in Bangladesh was thought to be extinct, but some individuals from India and Nepal cross the border into the northwest of the country.